Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Cohomology of complete intersections

-and invertible in restriction to the subspace In particular, for every $k$-dimensional complex vector space $V$ endowed with a non-degenerate symmetric bilinear form $\alpha$, the endomorphism $M(n,k)$ preserves the subspace of invariants $((V^*)^{\otimes 2n})^{O(V)}$, viewed as a subspace of $\CC \mathcal{P}_n$ using \eqref{eq_inv_orthogonal}, and the restriction of $M(n,k)$ to this subspace is invertible. \end{corollary}
+and invertible when restricted to the subspace In particular, for every $k$-dimensional complex vector space $V$ endowed with a non-degenerate symmetric bilinear form $\alpha$, the endomorphism $\mathsf{M}(n,k)$ preserves the subspace of invariants $((V^*)^{\otimes 2n})^{O(V)}$, viewed as a subspace of $\CC \mathcal{P}_n$ via \eqref{eq_inv_orthogonal}, and the restriction of $\mathsf{M}(n,k)$ to the subspace of invariants is invertible. \end{corollary}

-\begin{proof} By Proposition \ref{prop_eigenvalue}, $M_\lambda \subset \CC\mathcal{P}_n$ is an eigenspace of $M(n,k)$ for the eigenvalue
+\begin{proof} By Proposition \ref{prop_eigenvalue}, $M_\lambda \subset \CC\mathcal{P}_n$ is an eigenspace of $\mathsf{M}(n,k)$ for the eigenvalue